frePPLe/frepple/doc/model-reference/setup-matrices.rst

    requiring the same setup.

 A setup matrix defines the time and cost of setup conversions on a resource.
-Within a setup matrix rules are used to define the changeover cost and duration.
+A setup matrix contains a list of rules that define the changeover cost and duration.

 To compute the time of a changeover the algorithm will evaluate all rules in sequence (in order of priority).
 As soon as a matching rule is found, it is